gambarini/xerogolang/README.md

 # xerogolang (alpha)
 This is the Xero Golang SDK for the [Xero API](https://developer.xero.com/).

+This forked  Repo adds supports to custom Http Clients.
+Needed for GAE standard projects.

 Currently it only supports the Accounting API.